jsarchibald/cs50/exercises/distro/hello-section/README.md

 1. Create an empty dictionary.
 2. Fill in five keys in the dictionary: *name*, *year*, *feeling*, *url*, and *script*.
 All are strings except *year*, which is an integer. *url* means image URL. *script* means the entire contents of `add.py`, as a string.
 3. Use **submit**, something like this: `submit(data)`.
-4. Check that **submit** returns 200 - if it does, congratulate the user; otherwise, inform them of an error.
+4. Check that **submit** returns 200 - if it does, congratulate the user; otherwise, inform them of an error and exit from the program with error code 1.

 ### Hints